KevinCayenne/zcps_backend/docs/swagger-api-reference.md

 ### "Unauthorized" Errors

-**Problem:** Getting 401 responses on authenticated endpoints
+**Problem:** Getting 401 or 403 responses on authenticated endpoints

 **Solution:**
 1. Check if token is expired (decode at jwt.io)
 2. Re-authorize with fresh access token
-3. If using temp token, only `/auth/2fa/verify/` and `/auth/2fa/resend/` work
+3. If using temp token (for 2FA login), only `/auth/2fa/verify/` and `/auth/2fa/resend/` work
+4. If using setup token (for mandatory 2FA enrollment), only `/auth/2fa/enable/`, `/auth/2fa/enable/verify/`, and `/auth/2fa/status/` work

 ---